yuxshao/learn-gamedev/Introduction to Game Development.md

     accel = 0.2;
     maxspeed = 3.5;

-(Putting 3 slashes in the first line replaces the default “Execute Code” action description with the text of the first line)
+(Putting 3 slashes in the first line replaces the default \93Execute Code\94 action description with the text of the first line)

 > ##### Technical Sidenote